Disc Bulge Treatment To Repair & Reverse Bulging Disks

-- A ligament by holding the spinal bones together
+- A ligament that holds the spinal bones together

 - As a pivotal point allowing motion

-- Part our body’s shock absorbing mechanisms, which takes stresses away from the spinal joints
+- Part of our body’s shock-absorbing mechanisms, which takes stresses away from the spinal joints

 Each spinal bone except the first has a vertebral disc (spinal disc) attached to it.
-Spinal discs found at each segment, in the following manner: Spinal discs are between all spinal bones, except when it comes to C1 and C2; the first two bones under the base of the skull.
+Spinal discs are found at each segment in the following manner: Spinal discs are between all spinal bones, except when it comes to C1 and C2, the first two bones under the base of the skull.
 In the following manner:

 - Six discs in the cervical spine (neck)